This article may contain compensated links. See our full disclosure here

 Take a stroll around town and discover these local landmarks:

-- The Cloisters of San Francesco next to Villa Comunale Park feature a beautiful 14th century garden beside the church that often hosts weddings.
+- The Cloisters of San Francesco next to Villa Comunale Park are a must-see in Sorrento and feature a beautiful 14th century garden beside the church that often hosts weddings.
 You can see art exhibitions in summer but don’t miss the stunning views of the Bay of Naples year round.

 - Vallone dei Mulini – this 13th century flour mill nestled in a ravine can be seen from Via Fuorimura behind Piazza Tasso